Schioppettino: Wine regions

 Today the grape is found mostly in the Friuli-Venezia Giulia region and Slovenia.
 It is used most notably in the wines from Prepotto, Colli Orientali del Friuli Rosso, Cialla Schioppettino and Isonzo Rosso.

 United States

 The grape was first planted in the United States in the Russian River Valley wine region of California.
 The first Schioppettino varietal wine in North America was made in 1994 by Holdredge Wines in Healdsburg, California.
-In addition, Matthieson Wines in Napa, Orsi Family Vineyards in Healdsburg, and Andis Wines in the Sierra Foolhills (Plymouth) grow and produce Schioppettino.
+In addition, Matthiasson Wines in Napa, Orsi Family Vineyards in Healdsburg, Preston Farm and Winery in Healdsburg, and Andis Wines in the Sierra Foolhills (Plymouth) grow and produce Schioppettino.

 Australia

 Schioppettino was introduced into Australia in 2005 by Chalmers Nurseries in Heathcote, and first commercially vinified in 2016.
 Schioppettino wines are being produced by several producers in Australia, including as low alcohol and natural wines.